 Some refer to the international aspects of the program: students have the possibility of studying in more than one campus across the world; some others refer to the good mix of local and international students; then, there are also business schools using the word “global” to address the mix of courses on international business.

 Most global MBA programs prepare students for management positions in multinational companies.
-These graduates are expected to lead their organisations in all areas of global business, such as marketing, financial management, logistics and commercial regulation.
+These graduates are expected to lead their organizations in all areas of global business, such as marketing, financial management, logistics, and commercial regulation.
 Here are some career options for Global MBA graduates who cover these distinct business specialties.